tofu-soya/effect-ddd/user-guide.md

 3. **Define Trait Interface:** Create an interface (`IYourVOTrait`) that extends `ValueObjectTrait<YourVO, NewParams, ParseParams>`.
 This interface will include any custom query methods you add.
 4. **Initiate Configuration:** Use `createValueObject<YourVOProps, NewParams>(tag: string)` to start the configuration.
 The `tag` is a unique identifier.
 5. **Define Structure and Validation (Choose one):**

-   - **`withSchema(schema: Schema.Schema<S>)` (Recommended for declarative validation):** Apply an Effect Schema that defines the structure and validation rules for your props.
-This is the primary way for robust validation and automatic TypeScript inference.
+   - **`withSchema(schema: Schema.Schema<S>)` (Recommended for declarative validation):**
+     Apply an Effect Schema that defines the structure and validation rules for your props.
+Follow this pattern:

+     1. First define the schema (e.g. `MyPropsSchema`)
+     2. Infer the props type from it (`type MyProps = typeof MyPropsSchema.Type`)
+     3. Use that type for your model (`type MyModel = ValueObject<MyProps>`)
+     4. Pass the original schema to `withSchema`

+     Example:

+     ```typescript
+     const MyPropsSchema = Schema.Struct({
+       id: Identifier,
+       name: CommonSchemas.NonEmptyString,
+     });
+     type MyProps = typeof MyPropsSchema.Type;
+     type MyModel = ValueObject<MyProps>;

+     const MyModelTrait = pipe(
+       createValueObject<MyModel>('MyModel'),
+       withSchema(MyPropsSchema), // Same schema used here
+       // ...
+     );
+     ```

+     Benefits:

+     - Single source of truth for both runtime validation and types
+     - Impossible for types to drift from validation
+     - Works perfectly with Effect's type inference

+     Schema validation runs before custom validators.
 Setting `withSchema` clears any existing `propsParser` to avoid conflicts.
-Schema validation runs before custom validators.

    - **`withPropsParser(propsParser: NewPropsParser)` (For complex custom parsing):** Provide a custom parser function that takes input and returns validated properties as an Effect.
 This is useful for complex business logic, external API calls during validation, or when you need full control over error handling.
 Setting `withPropsParser` clears any existing `schema` to avoid conflicts.

 6. **Add Queries (Optional):**
    - Use `withQuery<K, R>(name: K, query: (props: Props) => R)` for synchronous computations derived from the value object's properties.
    - Use `withQueryEffect<K, R>(name: K, query: (props: Props) => Effect<R, any, any>)` for asynchronous computations or side effects.